VEckardt/IntegrityDocs/README.md

 Creates a set of HTML pages documenting the PTC Integrity Lifecycle Manager configuration.

 ## Version
-11.0.1: Created for Integrity 10.9/11.x and with full support of Firefox / Chrome / IE
+11.0.4: Created for Integrity 10.9/11.x and with full support of Firefox / Chrome / IE

 ## Development Status
 Under Construction

 ## Purpose
 IntegrityDocs exports the current Integrity Server configuration from W&D, and creates HTML pages.
-Each section under Worklows&Documents will become one node within the report tree.
+Each section under Workflows&Documents will become one node within the report tree.
 Each section starts with an "Overview" page, and then each element can be reviewed in more detail by drilling down.

 ![IntegrityDocs](Doc/IntegrityDocs.png)

 ## Use Cases
 - Document the current Integrity LM configuration status
 - Validate and compare the Integrity LM configuration status
-- Present the Integrity LM configuration status without the need to have direct Integrity access
+- Present and Discuss the Integrity LM configuration status without the need to have direct Integrity access

 ## Install
 In IntegrityClient folder